OptionalNose/Wyrt/README.md

 to display the builtin help, run `wyrt --help` or `wyrt -h`

 Currently multiple input files and glob-patterns are not supported.

-The compiler uses LLVM via `clang` to produce and link the resulting binary.

-*You must have* `clang` *installed* in order to actually compiler anything.

 To only compile, but not link, use `wyrt -c`.
 The created object files can be linked normally.